 If your first cousin has grandchildren, they are your first cousins twice removed.
 They are two generations down.

 Of course, this works in the other direction.
 As far as your first cousin’s grandchildren are concerned, you are two generations up from their perspective.

 Family Tree Information On The Match List Display

 I’ve been using the Ancestry.com website for several years now.
 With earlier versions of Match List, you had to open each match to see whether they had a tree or not.

 The current display has added tree information to the Match List.
 This is a great time-saver.

 “No Trees” Icon

-The rather disappointing “No Trees” icon is on the right of the display.
+Here is my match Nicole, with the rather disappointing “No Trees” icon on the right of the display.

 “Private Tree” Icon

 My highest match on Ancestry shows a padlock icon.
 This tells me that she has made her family tree private.